 Alcohol: Interferes with the brain’s built-in system for regulating a person’s need for sleep.
 And to top it off, it works as a diuretic.
 Which will increase your need to go to the bathroom and cause you to wake up more frequently.

 Rooibos: Is naturally caffeine-free and keeps your body’s stress hormone, cortisol, in check.
 It will soothe and ease nervous tensions, thereby promoting a good night’s rest.

 5. Your risk of developing ulcers

-Alcohol: Excessive drinking can cause ulcers in the oesophagus, acid reflux and heartburn.
+Alcohol: Excessive drinking can cause ulcers in the esophagus, acid reflux, and heartburn.
 You can also get stomach ulcers and inflammation in your stomach lining.

 Rooibos: Contains an anti-inflammatory and antioxidant plant pigment or flavonoid called Quercetin.
-And it is successfully used to treat various conditions including peptic ulcers.
+It is successfully used to treat various conditions, including peptic ulcers.